-Jesus will one day kiss away my pain - and put an end to my fears in His loving embrace - and for the last time roll away the burdens we've carried when He welcomes His weary travelers home...
+Dwell on Jesus - not just as He once was, but as He now is and will be.
+Celebrate His role as the King of the Jungle.
+He'll tame the rebellion, evict the usurper, and right all wrongs.
+One day, Jesus will kiss away my pain, and end my fears in His loving embrace - and for the last time roll away the burdens we've carried when He welcomes His weary travelers home...
 Who among us isn't excited about the second coming of Jesus Christ?
+And initially this produces a sweet taste in us!

-But when you mull over what this means for humanity as a whole - and the non-Christian members of your family - even friends, acquaintances, and co-workers...
+But when you mull over what this means for humanity as a whole - and the non-Christian members of your own family - even friends, acquaintances, and co-workers...
 It's hard to stomach!
 It creates heartburn.